ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-11-05-20Year-Em-Tech-Landscape.md

 Natural Language Generation - 0 to 5 years<br/>
 Digital/Intelligence Systems - 0 to 5 years<br/>
 Conversational Interfaces - 0 to 5 years<br/>
-Digital Twins - 5 to 10 years<br/>
+Digital Twins - 5 to 10 years

 **Technologies with Robotics**<br/>
 Robotic Process Automation - 0 to 5 years<br/>
-Advanced Robotics - 5 to 10 years<br/>
+Advanced Robotics - 5 to 10 years

 **Technologies with Production**<br/>
 3D Printing - 0 to 5 years<br/>
 4D Printing - 0 to 5 years<br/>
 Bio Manufacturing - 0 to 5 years/ 5 to 10 years<br/>
-Self Assembling Components - 5 to 10 years<br/>
+Self Assembling Components - 5 to 10 years

 **Technologies with Autonomous Agents**<br/>
 Vehicles - 0 to 5 years<br/>
 Drones - 0 to 5 years<br/>
-Weapons - 0 to 5 years / 5 to 10 years<br/>
+Weapons - 0 to 5 years / 5 to 10 years

 **Technologies with Symbiotic Applications**<br/>
 CoBot Robots - Current<br/>
 Wearables - Current / 0 to 5 years<br/>
 Brain Computer Interfaces - 0 to 5 years<br/>
 Smart Prosthetics - 0 to 5 years<br/>
-Human Machine Convergence - 5- 10 years/ 10 to 20 years<br/>
+Human Machine Convergence - 5- 10 years/ 10 to 20 years

 **Technologies with Bio Tech**<br/>
 Genetics - Current<br/>
 Proteomics - Current<br/>
 Nano Bio-tech - 0 to 5 years<br/>
-Bio Computing - 5 to 10 years<br/>
+Bio Computing - 5 to 10 years

 **Technologies with Quantum Computing**<br/>
 Artificial Intelligence - 0 to 5 years<br/>